 Transracial adoption or interracial adoption refers to an adoption where the Adoptive Parents and the adopted child are of a different race or ethnicity.

 How Do I Decide on Transracial Adoption?

+When adoption is the way you start/add to your family, it comes with a lot of complexities and questions.
+You really have to look at yourself, your life, and your family and decide what is best for your family.
 For us, adoption was just the way we started our family.
 When we were asked to check the race box, we checked 'any race' without thinking twice.
 For us, it really was that simple.
 We felt the baby we were meant to have in our lives would be placed with us and it didn’t matter what they looked like.
 We just wanted them to be healthy.
 So, we didn’t really 'decide' to become a transracial family.
 The first time we adopted, we became an adoptive family.
 The second time, we became a transracial family.

 Whether the decision to adopt outside of one's race or ethnicity is simple or more complex, it is a unique decision for every Adoptive Family and it is important to recognize and respect that it will not be an option for everyone.